alexch/codelikethis/public/projects/sriracha.md

 <!--box-->
 ### Grid

 Use empty boxes of different colors to replicate the grid layout of the label.

+Use whatever layout system makes most sense to you (Grid, Flexbox, Absolute, Float...)

 <!--/box-->